aafeijoo/aafeijoo.github.io/about.md

 My career is focused on algorithmics, Geographic Information Systems, flight simulators and software development applied to simulation or some branch of science.

-My preferred software technologies are C, C++ and Linux.
-I also have experience working with Web (HTML5, CSS3, JavaScript, PHP, TYPO3), desktop (Java, C#) and mobile (Apache Cordova, Android SDK).
+My preferred software technologies are C, C++, OpenGL and Linux.
+I also have experience working with data analysis (MATLAB), web (HTML5, CSS3, JavaScript, PHP, TYPO3), desktop (Java, C#) and mobile (Apache Cordova, Android SDK).

 ##Education